Baltimore Ravens vs. Detroit Lions NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Lions stats and trends

-- The Lions covered the spread once last season (1-2 ATS) when playing as at least 8-point underdogs.
+- The Lions covered the spread once last year (1-2 ATS) when playing as at least 7.5-point underdogs.

-- Detroit's games hit the over 10 out of 16 times last year.
+- In Detroit's games last year, the combined scoring went over the point total 10 times.

-- Detroit was 7-7 against the spread and 5-9 overall last year when the team notched more than 18.9 points.
+- Detroit was 7-7 against the spread and 5-9 overall in games when it scored more than 18.9 points last season.

-- In games that Detroit picked up over 329.8 yards last season, the team was 5-4 against the spread and 4-5 overall.
+- In games that Detroit churned out more than 329.8 yards last year, the team was 5-4 against the spread and 4-5 overall.

-- The Lions had 21 giveaways last season, while the Ravens had 22 takeaways.

 Home and road insights

-- At home last season, Detroit was 3-5 against the spread and 1-7 overall.

-- In six of eight home games last year, Detroit hit the over.
+- In eight games at home last season, Detroit hit the over six times.

 - Baltimore was 5-2-1 against the spread, and 6-2 overall, away from home last season.

-- Baltimore hit the over in three of eight road games last season.
+- In three of eight road games last season, Baltimore went over the total.

 Powered by Data Skrive.